gdcc/dataverse_tests/README.md

 Create testdata uses a JSON file to know, which data should be created how, in which order and by whom.

+Note: The `:root` Dataverse is not published on a fresh installation and often the superuser (`dataverseAdmin`) account is not verified.
+This can lead to problems related to attaching new data.

 **Call**

 ```shell